WILLIAM BOONE BONVILLIAN

 courses on innovation systems and science and technology policy in the Departments of Science Technology and Society and

-- Senior Director, Special Projects, MIT Office of Digital Learning, undertaking a research project on workforce education.
+- Senior Director, Special Projects, MIT Office of Open Learning, undertaking research projects on workforce education.

 Previous MIT Position: